resibots/limbo/docs/tutorials/statistics.rst

    :linenos:
    :lines: 100-103

-Then, we need to use it when defining the optimizer:
+Then, we use it to define the optimizer:

 .. literalinclude:: ../../src/tutorials/statistics.cpp
    :language: c++